kidsneuro-lab/leafcutter2/README.md

 ### Input:
 - Splice junction BED files.
 They should contain at least six columns (chrom, start, end, name, score and strand), with the fifth column corresponding to the splice junction read counts.
 - GTF annotation with genes, start codons and stop codons.
 - Genome assembly FASTA file.
 It must correspond to the same assembly as the GTF file.
+Make sure it has an index in a [faidx file](https://www.htslib.org/doc/samtools-faidx.html) in the same directory.

 We recommend using the BED-formatted `.junc` files from obtained from BAM files using [regtools junctions extract](https://regtools.readthedocs.io/en/latest/commands/junctions-extract/) as input.